| Contact |

 |

-Each print is signed, numbered, and provided with a certificate of authentication including a brief botanical
+Each print was signed, numbered, and provided with a certificate of authentication including a brief botanical

 history suitable for attaching to the back of the frame.